pcarias1/Payment-Funnel-Analysis-for-Optimization-SaaS-FinTech-/00_README.md

 3. Implementing targeted interventions based on user error patterns.

 ### Business Problem
-The finance and product teams flagged a drop in conversions—many users initiated subscriptions but failed to complete payment.
+The finance and product teams flagged a drop in conversions many users initiated subscriptions but failed to complete payment.
 These unconverted subscriptions posed a significant revenue gap.
 The task was to:
 - Understand where users fall off in the subscription funnel.
 - Quantify the completion and error rates.
 - Propose solutions to increase conversion.